JamesGold/ourlocal/_pubs/680086_railway_tavern/680086_railway_tavern.md

 pubimg_location: railway_frontage-sm.jpg

-pubhomepage_image1: railway-bar.jpg
+pubhomepage_image1: railway-bar-area.jpg
 pubhomepage_image1_alt_text: the bar at the Railway Tavern, Charfield

-pubhomepage_image2: railway-rear.jpg
+pubhomepage_image2: railway_frontage-sm.jpg
 pubhomepage_image2_alt_text: our outside area at the Railway Tavern, perfect when the sun shines

 heromain: Welcome
 herosub: to The Railway Tavern
-hero_img: railway_frontage.jpg
+hero_img: railway-bar.jpg

 ---

+**The Railway Tavern in Charfield is everything you’d expect from a real community pub.**

+We pride ourselves on creating an experience that offers you a friendly environment with staff whose only aim is proving you with the best hospitality.

-<p><strong>The Railway Tavern has had a fantastic refurbishment and our brand new team are looking forward to serving you with our new range of drinks and substantial great new menu of pub classics.</strong></p>
+Our team are looking forward to serving you with our great drinks range and our delicious menu.

-<p>We have everything covered.
-Enjoy relaxing in our bar trying our new cask ales whilst watching the live sports events, or out on the large refreshed outside drinking area with a refreshing bottle of prosecco.
-Our new menu will certainly not disappoint and our various food offers will ensure you come back throughout the week.
-The little ones are catered for also with a children’s menu to keep them full and free crayons to colour in pictures and keep them entertained.</p>
+We have everything covered for you.
+Enjoy relaxing in our bar trying our new cask ales whilst watching the live sports events or chill out in our large outdoor area.

+Here at the Railway Tavern, everyone is welcome.
+We want this to be your home from home.
+So kick back, relax and enjoy your time spent with us.

+*We look forward to welcoming you soon*